Bacon-Glazed Spiral Ham

 I prefer to butterfly chicken breasts in just about any recipe where I need them.
 They cook up more evenly, and a bit quicker.
 And I like the texture better.
 I like a big ole thick beef steak, but that’s about the only time I need my meat cut thick.
 For chicken, I think thinner is better.

 If I’m feeling adventurous the next time I make this chicken Cordon Bleu casserole I might try a little twist or two.
-Pepper jack cheese instead of Swiss for a nice kick to the sauce, and a pinch or two of cayenne in with the breadcrumbs.
+Maybe use pepper jack cheese instead of Swiss for a nice kick to the sauce.
+Or maybe add a pinch or two of cayenne in with the breadcrumbs.
 Oh, this dish is great as it is, but I hardly ever pass up the opportunity to add some heat.

 Also try my paprika chicken with sour cream gravy.